xinfengliu/mesos-solaris/README.md

 mesos-solaris
 =============

-fork mesos for Solaris startin from v0.9
+Fork mesos for Solaris startin from v0.9.
+This repo contains the changed src files for Solaris Sparc env.